zero trust network design

 We are getting hacked daily, and major networks with skilled staff are crashing.
 Unfortunately, the perimeter approach to networking has failed to provide adequate security in today’s digital world.
 It works to an extent by delaying an attack.
 However, a bad actor will eventually penetrate your guarded walls with enough patience and skill.

-If a large gate and walls guard your house, you would feel safe and think you are fully protected while inside the house.
+If a large gate and walls guard your house, you would feel safe and fully protected inside.
 However, the perimeter protecting your home may be as large and thick as possible.
 There is still a chance that someone can climb the walls, access your front door, and enter your property.
-However, if a bad actor cannot even see your house, they cannot take the next step and try to breach your security.
+If a bad actor cannot even see your house, they cannot take the next step and try to breach your security.

 **Issue 3 – Dissolved perimeter caused by the changing environment**

 The environment has changed with the introduction of the cloud, advanced BYOD, machine-to-machine connections, the rise in remote access, and phishing attacks.
-We have many internal devices and a variety of users, such as on-site contractors that need to access network resources.
+We have many internal devices and a variety of users, such as on-site contractors, that need to access network resources.

-There is also a trend for corporate devices to move to the cloud, collocated facilities, and off-site to customer and partner locations.
-In addition, it is becoming more diversified with hybrid architectures.
+Corporate devices are also trending to move to the cloud, collocated facilities, and off-site to customer and partner locations.
+In addition, they are becoming more diversified with hybrid architectures.

 These changes are causing major security problems with the fixed perimeter approach to networking and security.
 For example, with the cloud, the internal perimeter is stretched to the cloud, but traditional security mechanisms are still being used.
 But it is an entirely new paradigm.
 Also, some abundant remote workers work from various devices and places.

 Again, traditional security mechanisms are still being used.
 As our environment evolves, security tools and architectures must evolve.
 Let’s face it: the network perimeter has dissolved as your remote users, things, services, applications, and data are everywhere.
-In addition, as the world moves to the cloud, mobile, and the IoT, the ability to control and secure everything in the network is no longer available.
+In addition, as the world moves to the cloud, mobile, and IoT, the ability to control and secure everything in the network is no longer available.

 Phishing attacks are on the rise.